mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 solve!(system, analysis)
 ```

-However, if you intend to reuse the `DCPowerFlow` type once more, this time with the aim of modifying the status of the `Branch 3`:
+However, if the intention is to reuse the `DCPowerFlow` type once more, this time with the aim of modifying the status of `Branch 3`, it becomes apparent that in this scenario, reusing the `DCPowerFlow` type is not feasible:
 ```@setup ReusingDCPowerFlow
 using JuliaGrid # hide
 @default(unit) # hide